tr1ten/ComputerNetworksLab/Installation.md

 ```

 ## Install Ubuntu on WSL2
-Open Microsoft Store and search for Ubuntu.
+Open Microsoft Store and search for Ubuntu 20.4 (later releases don't work).
 Install it.

 ## Install ns2 in Ubuntu